1 - Run Embird and click the "Editor" menu to switch to the Editor window.

 3. Locate jump stitch

-6 - Select the stitch between "A" and "B" characters using the "Freehand Select Mode".
-More information regarding the stitch selection is available in Interactive Free-Hand Splitting tutorial.
+6 - Select the stitch between the "A" and "B" characters using the "Freehand Select Mode".
+More information regarding stitch selection is available in the Interactive Free-Hand Splitting tutorial.
 A stitch is selected if its midpoint lies inside the selection polygon.
-Selected stitch is drawn in red color (Picture No. 4).
+The selected stitch is drawn in red color (Picture No. 4).

 4. Select jump stitch

-7 - Another way of stitch selection is to use the "Sew Simulator".
-More information regarding simulator is available in Sew Simulator tutorial.
-Select "View > Sew Simulator" menu and its window will appear on the screen.
-Click "Halt on floating stitch (Jump)" button to pause the simulation on every jump stitch (1 in Picture No. 5).
-Push "Play" button to start the simulation (2).
-The simulation will stop on the occurrence of jump stitch - it is the stitch no. 289 in this example, as you can see it in Picture No. 5.
+7 - Another way to select a stitch is to use the "Sew Simulator".
+More information regarding the simulator is available in the Sew Simulator tutorial.
+Select the "View > Sew Simulator" menu and its window will appear on the screen.
+Click the "Halt on floating stitch (Jump)" button to pause the simulation on every jump stitch (1 in Picture No. 5).
+Push the "Play" button to start the simulation (2).
+The simulation will stop on the occurrence of a jump stitch - it is stitch no. 289 in this example, as you can see in Picture No. 5.

 5. Simulation stops on jump

-8 - Once the stitch no. is known, close the simulator window by clicking "Close" button.
-Enter the stitch no. to "Initial Stitch" (1) and "Ending Stitch" (2) boxes located at the top of Editor window (Picture No. 6).
-This will select the stitch no. 289 and enable further operations.
+8 - Once the stitch number is known, close the simulator window by clicking the "Close" button.
+Enter the stitch number into the "Initial Stitch" (1) and "Ending Stitch" (2) boxes located at the top of the Editor window (Picture No. 6).
+This will select stitch no. 289 and enable further operations.

 7. Change stitch type

 10 - Check the result of the operation.
-The jump stitch between "A" and "B" characters has changed to running stitch, which is drawn as solid line (Picture No. 8).
+The jump stitch between the "A" and "B" characters has changed to a running stitch, which is drawn as a solid line (Picture No. 8).

 8. Check the result

-11 - Use "File > Save As" command to save the modified design to a file on your disk.
-Specify the format and the file name of the new design in the dialog boxes which appear on the screen.
+11 - Use the "File > Save As" command to save the modified design to a file on your disk.
+Specify the format and the file name of the new design in the dialog boxes that appear on the screen.

-Note: You can insert also the stop point into the design using the steps shown above.
+Note: You can also insert a stop point into the design using the steps shown above.
 Select the stitch after which you want to place the stop point (see step 6).
-Select "Edit > Stitch Type" menu and choose "Stop (color change)" option in the dialog box that appears on the screen.
+Select the "Edit > Stitch Type" menu and choose the "Stop (color change)" option in the dialog box that appears on the screen.

 Back to Embird Tutorial Contents